 Galen brought Baxter to their vet’s office to see what could be causing this abnormality.
 She wondered if hip dysplasia, which is when one or both of a dog’s hip joints becomes loose, could be to blame.
 Galen’s brother’s Bernese Mountain Dog struggled with the condition and showed similar symptoms as Baxter.
 However, the vet believed Baxter was too young to have hip dysplasia and couldn’t confirm a diagnosis.

 The University of Pennsylvania offers PennHIP testing, which uses radiographs to determine if a dog has hip dysplasia and Galen thought it’d be a great opportunity to get to the bottom of Baxter’s condition.
 The only downside was that the testing could be super expensive.

 Luckily, Galen made a decision that would give her the freedom to get Baxter the care he needed.
-“I started with Fetch by The Dodo pet insurance immediately when Baxter was 10 weeks old,” Galen said.
+“I started with Fetch Pet Insurance immediately when Baxter was 10 weeks old,” Galen said.
 “I signed up, and I'm so happy that I did because having Fetch is the reason I could say, ‘No, I need this X-ray to be done right now.’”